2025 MIT STAMP Workshop

 The virtual event will have some talks that are recorded and some that are not.
 There are two issues:

-2) MIT was sued for posting free videos that did not adhere to certain requirements.
-So we are not allowed to easily or immediately post videos, and there is a process we must follow.
-The process must be done in our free time since there is limited or no funding to support it.
+2) Legality.
+MIT was sued for posting free videos that did not adhere to specific requirements.
+As a result, we cannot easily or immediately post videos because there is a process to follow.
+This process incurs costs, but there is no funding to support it since the workshop is free.
+It relies on volunteers working in their free time, which significantly delays the video editing and posting.